 Tahquamenon River is a 67 mile lightly trafficked point-to-point trail located near Paradise, Michigan that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, nature trips, fishing, and canoeing and is accessible from June until September.
+The trail is primarily used for hiking, nature trips, fishing, and canoeing and is best used from June until September.

 hiked between two falls.
 A moderate hike.

 Hiked the 8 mile trail connecting the lower and upper falls.
 (4 miles there, 4 miles back).
 It took 4 hrs and it was not for the faint of heart.
 It is swarming with mosquitoes that ignore bug spray and my husband and I picked off 6 ticks.
 It was beautiful and moderately difficult.
 I would not bring children less then 16 yr, or you will hear a lot of whining;).
 Also, did the 1/4 mile trail around the island at the lower falls.
 I would do this with small kids.

 Hiked the trail from the lower to the upper falls.
 Have made this trek several times over several years.
 If you time it right you can eat a meal at Camp 44 restaurant.
 The falls are great.
 Lots of stops for pictures.
 Camping available at the lower falls